 I was born and raised at Colston Bassett, and moved to Cropwell Bishop when I married my wife Eunice in 1971.
 We had one daughter, and one granddaughter who live locally.
 Unfortunately I was widowed in September 2011.

 Cropwell Bishop Parish Council: I was elected to Cropwell Bishop Parish Council in 1991 and elected Chairman in 2003, and finally stood down from the chairman’s position at the 2022 AGM.

 Though no longer chairman, I continue to attend outside meetings and still represent the Council on other local village organisations.

 Memorial Hall Committee

 The Primary Schools’ Pupils’ Council.

-I also co-edit and write articles for Cropwell Bishop News & co-ordinate the local Speed Watch Team.
+I also co-edit and draft articles for Cropwell Bishop News.